kolypto/py-overc/README.md

 Features:

 * Simplicity is the root of all genius: easy to configure and use
-* Dynamic and extensible: everything is an extenal plugin
+* Dynamic and extensible: everything is a plugin, in any scripting language
 * Agent-less: data is pushed to OverC server

 Installation